StrongX/XGIFView/README.md

  gifView.center = self.view.center;
  [self.view addSubview:gifView];
 ```
-if you have a http url which is suffix with .gif,you can do like this:
+if you have a http url which is suffix with ‘.gif’,you can do like this:
 ```
 XGIFView *gifView = [[XGIFView alloc]initWithFrame:CGRectMake(0, 0, 200, 200)];
 gifView.gifNetWorkURL = DemoURL;